 During most weeks during the academic year, the Tech Catholic Community holds some sort of educational event.
 We usually have a major lecture once a month, about which more below.
 On other weeks, we hold "Tech Catholic Talks" on Mondays after Mass, which are either student-led discussions on topics of interest (often a lecture held recently), or else Fr.
-Moloney or perhaps another guest speaker will give a talk on some topic chosen by the TCC Council, particularly the Education Chairs.
+Michael or perhaps another guest speaker will give a talk on some topic chosen by the TCC Council, particularly the Education Chairs.
 Please contact the Education Chairs if you have any ideas for future talks.

 TCC-Sponsored Lectures at MIT

 The Tech Catholic Community tends to sponsor major lectures about once a month, in cooperation with the Thomistic Institute chapter at MIT and through the Catherine McLaughlin Hakim Lecture and Education Fund.
 Many of these talks are available online on the TI SoundCloud page.
 A playlist of MIT-specific talks can be accessed here.